perxpective/Cybersecurity-Therapy/SMW/Theory/SMW Lecture 1 - Introduction to Windows Server 2016.md

 ### Quality
 - Use of quality standards and processes
-- Use of best practices in a
+- Use of best practices in all phases of software developments
+- Development of new internal tools that automatically checks code for common errors
+- Thorough testing of software before release